Jason-Adam/Jason-Adam.github.io/_posts/2019-11-26-binary-search.md

             steps += 1
             high = mid - 1
         # If midway point lower, make
-        # new high one higher than mid-point
+        # new low one higher than mid-point
         else:
             steps += 1
             low = mid + 1